apache/spark/docs/sql-ref-functions-udf-scalar.md

 ---
 layout: global
-title: Scalar User Defined Functions (UDF)
+title: Scalar User Defined Functions (UDFs)
-displayTitle: Scalar User Defined Functions (UDF)
+displayTitle: Scalar User Defined Functions (UDFs)
 license: |
   Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with